kishansinghpanwar/kishansinghpanwar/README.md

 - 👋 Hi, I’m Kishan Singh
 - 👀 I’m interested in coding and always learning new things.
 - 🌱 I’m currently learning flutter and native c use for android.
-- 💞️ I’m looking to collaborate on AI or IOT related projects.
+- 💞️ I’m looking to collaborate on AI and IOT related projects.
 - 📫 You can reach me on my mail: singhkishanpanwar@gmail.com.

 <!---